- Truly Understanding Your Customers and Their Needs

 Although this seems obvious, it’s surprising how many businesses just don’t get it right.

 One area that can really help you polish your customer service is to look at your marketing department.
-Your marketing operation is completely focussed on understanding your customers and their needs, and they invest a great deal of time, effort, and money into getting that right.
+Your marketing operation is completely focused on understanding your customers and their needs, and they invest a great deal of time, effort, and money into getting that right.

-If you’ve ever been involved with marketing, you understand the concept of customer personas.
-Simply put, they’re a way to define a segment of your customer base through identifying traits and behaviour patterns.
+Simply put, a customer persona is a way to define a segment of your customer base through identifying traits and behavior patterns.

 James — An Entrepreneur Starting Up His First Business

 James just needs the products and services he uses to work, and they need to work now.
 He’s relying on them to build his business, and even small issues cause him big problems.
 He’s distracted by a thousand things and needs fast fixes.
 He’s constantly glued to his smartphone, and doesn’t have time to call customer service and spend time on hold, only to be passed around.
 He wants to report an issue online, get it sorted out ASAP, and be notified on his phone as soon as it’s fixed.

 Sarah — An Undergrad Student Studying Away from Home

 Sarah is deeply involved in her academic studies.
 She spends much of her days in front of a computer screen.
 Sara is a typical Millennial, tech savvy, and if something goes wrong she will do everything she can to avoid contacting support.

 - watch troubleshooting videos, and

 She believes she can handle 99% of tech problems faster than by calling support, and she is right.
 By the time Sarah gets to contact your support team through Twitter it’s because she thinks your self-service solution doesn’t work and that makes her upset.